Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 Although the US does not generally prohibit any breeds at the federal level, it is always a good idea to check the regulations of your destination state or city and consult directly with the airline before booking.

 If you want to travel with your dog to the United States, it is not enough to have it vaccinated and ready.
-You will need to prepare in advance the specific documentation that the US authorities require upon entry.
-These requirements vary slightly depending on the dog's country of origin (Spain is considered a low rabies risk country, which makes things easier), but there are certain documents that are essential in almost all cases.
+You will need to prepare in advance the specific documentation that US authorities require upon entry.
+These requirements vary slightly depending on the dog's country of origin (Spain is considered a low-risk rabies country, which makes things easier), but there are certain documents that are essential in almost all cases.

 Below, we explain the main documents you will need.
-However, we recommend that before traveling, you always check the official CDC website and, if you have any questions, contact the US embassy or consulate in Spain directly, as requirements may change or vary depending on the specific case.
+However, we recommend that before traveling, you always check the official CDC website and, if you have any doubts, contact the US embassy or consulate in Spain directly, as requirements may change or vary depending on the specific case.

-European passport for pets
+European pet passport

 International Veterinary Certificate (CVI)

-The International Veterinary Certificate (also called 'Animal Health Certificate') is mandatory for many entry procedures into countries outside the EU, and the United States is no exception.
+The International Veterinary Certificate (also called 'Health Certificate') is mandatory for many entry procedures in countries outside the EU, and the United States is no exception.

 In general: